trygogins/teller/README.md

-Movie recommender system with active learning approach.

-Adaptive approach to eliciting preferences is implemented using decision trees.
+Movie recommender system based on active learning approach.
+Adaptive approach to actively eliciting preferences is implemented using decision trees.